Codemon72/JavaScript--Gym_and_Library/Math methods/Math.min().md

-The min() method returns the number with the lowest value.
+The `min()` method returns the number with the lowest value.

+Absolute value describes the distance from zero that a number is on the number line, without considering direction.
+The absolute value of a number is never negative.

-Tip: The max() method returns the number with the highest value.
+**Tip**: The `max()` method returns the number with the highest value.

-#### Syntax
+### Syntax

 `Math.min(n1, n2, n3, ..., nX)`

-Parameter Values
+### Parameter Values

 - Optional.
 One or more numbers to compare.